Fredy Montero’s first and fast friend in Seattle was Osvaldo Alonso

 While the coffee may have been about friendship, there were no such illusions about Friday’s game and his on-field meet-up with Alonso.

-“Fredy’s my friend but I’m here in Seattle now,’’ Alonso said.
+“Fredy’s my friend, but I’m here in Seattle now,’’ Alonso said.
 “We’re going there to find a way to get the three points.
 No matter how.’’

 On facing Montero in a different uniform: “It’s part of soccer.’’